williampsena/otel-recipes/README.md

 # About

-This repository has a proof-of-concept that uses the Opentelemetry processor to prevent revealing sensitive data.
+This repository contains OpenTelemetry recipes, such as the Otel processor to prevent revealing sensitive data.

+> The following diagram shows how traces are collected and processed before being sent to Jagger locally or via an external source such as DataDog.

 ![sensitive data](images/sensitive.gif)

-> The following step is to generate samples in the programming languages such as Java, Node.js, Elixir, and Ruby.

-# The example
+# Traces example

 The following example generates sensitive data: Email, Password, Credit Card, and VATNumber: